 Tie gate to drain and , so .
 The saturation condition is .
 Substituting :

 which is always true (for a conducting n-MOSFET, ).
-So a diode-connected MOSFET, whenever it conducts at all, sits in saturation automatically — you never have to check the region or worry about it dropping into triode.
-That is the whole appeal: it removes a case from the analysis.
+So a diode-connected MOSFET sits in saturation automatically whenever it conducts.
+You never have to check the region or worry about it dropping into triode.
+That’s the appeal: it removes a case from the analysis.

 The two-terminal I–V